-Who would not want to become a successful business owner with a residential income, not having to lift a finger when reaching “Team Elite” level.
-Like you probably understand, Team Elite is the highest of levels when doing this business.
+Who would not want to become a successful business owner and create a residential income, not having to lift a finger, IF reaching Team Elite level?
+The Team Elite level is the highest of levels as a Nu Skin distributor.

-First, a Little about the Company Nu Skin and Their Business Model
+First, A Little About The Company Nu Skin And Their Business Model

-Every business opportunity that needs your commitment in form of money and time, should be well researched before jumping in.
+Every business opportunity that requires your commitment in the form of time or money should be well researched before jumping in.

 The founders of Nu Skin decided to build a company that would combine innovative personal care products with ingredients that subscribed to the philosophy of “all of the good, none of the bad”.

-Let us Talk More About the Actual Nu Skin Business
+Let Us Talk More About The Actual

-Nu Skin is Built on the Multi-Level Marketing (MLM) Business Model
+Nu Skin Is Built On The Multi-Level Marketing (MLM) Business Model

-Nu Skin is a direct sales Multi-Level Marketing (MLM) company that market and sell skin care products and nutritional supplements.
+Nu Skin is a direct sales multi-level marketing (MLM) company that market and sell skincare products and nutritional supplements.

-What Exactly is Multi-Level Marketing?
+What Exactly Is Multi-Level Marketing?

-In multi-level or network marketing, individuals sell products to the public — often by word of mouth and direct sales.
+In multi-level or network marketing, individuals sell products to the public, often by word of mouth and direct sales.

-Typically, distributors earn commissions, not only for their own sales, but also for sales made by the people they recruit (source: FTC – Federal Trade Commission).
+Typically, distributors earn commissions not only from their own sales, but also from sales made by the people they recruit to work beneath them

-More products are home spas for face rejuvenation, Pharmanex vitamins, nutrition supplements, and weight management products in form of shakes and tablets.
+More products are home spas for face rejuvenation, Pharmanex vitamins, nutrition supplements, and weight management products in the form of shakes and tablets.

 Many people associate the MLM business model with pyramid schemes.